nik-yo/Nikki-no-Nikki/src/content/2025/11/15 openapi-and-dotnet-webapi-minimal-api-to-download-file.md

 <br/>

-Per my testing on the client side, although the server returns `FileStreamHttpResult`{.bg-gray-200 .p-2 .rounded} which is a complex object, Scalar correctly return binary in the body and thus the client correctly extracts blob from the call.
+Although the server returns `FileStreamHttpResult`{.bg-gray-200 .p-2 .rounded} which is a complex object, Scalar correctly return binary in the body and thus the client correctly extracts blob from the call.
 One final note is the generated OpenAPI document response can be different from the actual working of the endpoint and in this case, it's our responsibility to keep them in sync.